 With Beacons Management you can review your deployed Beacons, track Beacon battery levels, and edit Beacon values.

 Remote Beacons Management is only supported on Aruba and wireless local area networks (WLAN).
-If you’re using a non-Aruba WLAN, you’ll need to use the Aruba Beacons app to manually scan you deployed Beacons.
+If you’re using a non-Aruba WLAN, you’ll need to use the Aruba Meridian Manager app to manually scan you deployed Beacons.

 If you’re using Aruba hardware to manage your WLAN, a controller is a key piece of that.
 The controller is crucial for Beacons Management, because it reports the Beacon status it receives from a location’s access points (APs).